-- On 16th day Isar Paravati are taken out in form of a religious procession.
+- On the 16th day, Isar Paravati are taken out in the form of a religious procession.
 Women wear colorful clothes and sing devotional songs in the procession.

-Then Isar and Paravati are immersed into water bodies.
+Then Isar and Paravati are immersed in water bodies.

 Also read: Kite Festival Jaipur

 Celebrations in Jaipur are world–famous for its fair and royal procession.
 Gangaur ki Sawari or Ride of Gangaur processions start from Zenana Deodhi of City Palace where the royal family members worship Shiv and Parvati.

 Then it ends as a fair near Talkatora traveling through Tripolia Bazar, Choti Chaupad and Gangauri Bazar.
 Local artists perform dances in front of the procession, Men wearing colorful turbans or Pagdi and ladies wearing traditional Indian colorful dresses from nearby villages also come to be a witness of the carnival.

 The best spots to see and click pictures of vibrant Gangaur Mela are in Tripolia Bazar of the walled city.
 Sitting arrangements are made on the roof of the verandah of the market.